fertinaz/Batcher/README.md

 `batcher` is developed using `C#` and `DotNetCore3.1` and heavily relies on `Azure Batch SDK`.
 It is currently supported on `amd64` architectures.

-A sample installation procedure looks like:
+For `Linux` and `MacOS` users, a sample installation procedure looks like:
 ```
 curl -LO <URL-HERE>/batcher
 sudo mv batcher /usr/local/bin